MAli-Farooq/ChildDiffusion/README: Licensing and Responsible Use Policy/README_ChildDiffusion_License.md

 ## 📬 Contact

-If you have questions about appropriate usage or seek exemptions for academic research under strict ethical guidelines, please contact us at: [your.email@domain.edu]
+If you have questions about appropriate usage or seek exemptions for academic research under strict ethical guidelines, please contact us at: [mali.frq@gmail.com]